Embedded-System-Lovers/WCH_V307_RISC-V/README.md

 Build on `*nix*` is easy using `gcc-riscv32-unknown-elf`

-Both Make and Cmake can be used to build the Application:
+Both classic GNU-Make as well as CMake can be used to build the Application:

 ```sh
 cd WCH_V307_RISC-V/Build